This article is more than 1 year old

 Victorian members of the Australian Defence Force will receive a special exemption under the First Home Owner Grant (FHOG).
 The exemption applies to current members of the Australian Army, Air Force or Navy who are enrolled to vote in Victorian elections and are either on duty or leave.
 The exemption does not apply to Australian Army, Air Force or Navy reservists or to Australian Public Service staff.

 Changes to the off-the-plan concession

-The Victorian Government has announced that the off-the-plan concession is being retargeted and will now only apply to buyers who occupy the property as their principal place of residence (PPR).
+The off-the-plan concession has been revised and now only apply to buyers who occupy the property as their principal place of residence (PPR).

-This change will apply for contracts entered into from 1 July 2017.
+This change applies for contracts entered into from 1 July 2017.